rhildreth/Cottontown/README.md

 ####Acknowledgements

-I would like to thank Robin Waites and the [Historic Columbia Foundation](http://www.historiccolumbia.org) for their continued support for this project.
+I would like to thank Robin Waites and the [Historic Columbia](http://www.historiccolumbia.org) for their continued support for this project.